vmware-archive/loggregator-docs/docs_site/_posts/2015-09-04-firehose-nozzles.md

 # Loggregator Firehose

-The loggregator firehose is a websocket endpoint which streams all the events coming from a CloudFoundry deployment.
+The loggregator firehose is a websocket endpoint which streams all the events coming from a Cloud Foundry deployment.
 This includes logs, HTTP events and container metrics from all applications.
 It also includes metrics from all components and any errors in the system.
 Since the data coming from the firehose may contain sensitive information (for example, customer information in the application logs), the firehose is only accessible to users who have the right permissions.

 The firehose is served by the [loggregator traffic-controller](https://github.com/cloudfoundry/loggregator/tree/develop/src/trafficcontroller).
 The address of the traffic controller can be discovered by hitting the info endpoint on the API and getting the value of the `doppler_logging_endpoint`.